 Ice cream is this chain's staple.
-So this coffee drink, unlike the Frappuccino made famous by Starbucks, requires adding ice cream for a creamy texture and rich taste.
-If you've got a blender you can clone either of the two varieties of this refreshing coffee beverage.
+So this coffee drink, and my B.R.
+Blast recipe below, requires adding ice cream for a creamy texture and rich taste.
+If you've got a blender, you can clone either of the two varieties of this refreshing coffee beverage.
 For chocoholics bent on everything mocha, just add some chocolate syrup to the mix.

 Source: Top Secret Recipes: Sodas, Smoothies, Spirits & Shakes by Todd Wilbur.

 - 1 cup milk